betaglot/plantabeta/docs/dev/Pedagogy.md

 ## 'Mentor' is too strong a word

-Have an Experienced Planter plant with novicePlanter as a practical demonstration and for confidence in quality
+Have an Experienced Plantor plant with novicePlantor as a practical demonstration and for confidence in quality

 ## Setting